 What kitchen equipment do you use?

 We have a pretty small kitchen so naturally I take a very minimalist approach when working in my kitchen.
 I’m all about versatile and easy-to-use kitchen equipment and don’t actually have that much stuff in my kitchen, but everything I do have I use often and usually for a variety of things.
 My favourite kitchen appliance is without a doubt my Vitamix, which I use every single day for so many different things (smoothies, nut butters, nut milks, dressings and baking).
-My mini food processor is super small but super effective and great for chopping and making smaller batches of raw energy balls, dressings and pestos.
-My hand held mandoline vegetable slicer, is tiny as well and fits easily in a drawer while leaving next to no clean up.
-And finally, my ceramic slow cooker, which is perfect for cooler months and such a time saver.
+Other favourites include my small food processor, hand held mandoline vegetable slicer, and my ceramic slow cooker, which is perfect for soups & stews.